some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-When sending a Subscribe Eventgroup entry as reaction of receiving a Publish Eventgroup entry or an Offer Service entry, the timer controlling cyclic Subscribe Eventgroups entries shall be reset.
+When sending a Subscribe Eventgroup entry as reaction of receiving an Offer Service entry, the timer controlling cyclic Subscribe Eventgroups entries shall be reset.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_829